Program Overview

 Syllabus:

-– Motivation and challenges for biology, health, nanotechnology
+– Motivation and challenges for biology, health, nanotechnology, molecular storage

 – Principle of electrical detection